HuddleEng/PhantomCSS/README.md

 ### Example

-Check out the [demo](/Huddle/PhantomCSS/tree/master/demo) for a full working example.
+Check out the [demo](/Huddle/PhantomCSS/tree/master/demo) for a full working example (run `phantomjs demo/testsuite.js` from the command line).

 ```javascript